“That’s her, that’s Emily, about the time she painted that picture of the pasture.”

 Tina placed the loose photograph on top of the album from where it had fallen.

 “She would have been thirteen, maybe fourteen.
 She always dressed nicely, too nicely for some folk around here, but she really changed when she went to New York City.
 Whenever she came home from New York she always had very nice clothes—in the latest fashions.
 Folk said that men gave her clothes for ‘favors.’
 I don’t need to tell you what they meant.
-She never denied it.
-She wouldn’t talk about it.
+She never denied it, although she wouldn’t talk about it.
 That was why she never stayed here long; she didn’t like anyone telling her what she should or shouldn’t be doing.
 That and the money.
 Whatever it was she did out east, it made money.
 She was good about sending some home every month.
 It saved the farm and made things a little easier for us as well.”

 “Did you miss her when she was gone?” said Sean.